kasturi710/Big-Data-Systems-and-Analytics-CS-6501/README.md

 ## Task 2: Top K frequently occuring words in N files
 We take 20 large text files given in the [link](https://drive.google.com/drive/folders/19UyEyHkaQiaWhC5eSKatHMEiptq8y-Wm?usp=sharing) and add it to the folder 20_Files.
 Our aim is to calculate top 100 most frequently occuring words in these files.
 We have 3 implementations for this problem.
 ### Solution 1:
 This is a basic solution.
-We simply implement the Work count program for our 20 files given above and find the top 100 most frequntly occuring words using the command below:
+We simply implement the word count program for our 20 files given above and find the top 100 most frequntly occuring words using the command:
 ````
 hadoop fs -mkdir /Top_100
 hadoop fs -mkdir /Top_100/input